 It also helps to keep your cleaning products to a minimum to reduce steps further.
 We love using E-cloth general purpose cloths with their polishing cloth with a minimal amount of water.

-Try to clean your furniture within the same timed session; however, you can also choose to start a new one back-to-back or do it at a later time.
+Try to spring clean your bedroom furniture within the same timed session; however, you can to start a new one back-to-back or do it at a later time if need be.

 Clean any decor items in the order you feel is best, too, whether back-to-back or at a later time—especially if you have a lot of stuff to work on.